-At the end of FY 2016, construction was in progress on 270 affordable housing units at the Residences at the Government Center, a public-private partnership with Jefferson Apartment Group.
+At the end of FY 2017, construction was complete on 270 affordable housing units at the Residences at the Government Center, a public-private partnership with Jefferson Apartment Group.
 County land for the buildings is leased to the developer on the site of the Fairfax County Government Center campus.
-Leasing of units is planned to begin in the fall of 2016.
-In FY 2016, the FCRHA acquired two newly-built Affordable Dwelling Unit condominium units in the MetroWest development in Providence District.
+Leasing of units is underway.

+In FY 2017, the FCRHA acquired two newly-built Affordable Dwelling Unit condominium units in the MetroWest development in Providence District.
 The units have been placed in the Fairfax County Rental Program.